DasDarki/protolsd/README.md

     rpc MyMethod(int+ param1, param2, string);
 }
 ```
-Any named parameter after a grouped parameter will be assigned the next same data type, until a new data type is specified.
+Any named parameter after a grouped parameter will be assigned the same data type, until a new data type is specified.

 The same works for return types:
 ```proto